NVIDIA/spark-rapids/docs/get-started/getting-started-alluxio.md

 ## Alluxio reliability
 The properties mentioned in this section can be found in [Alluxio configuration](https://docs.alluxio.io/os/user/stable/en/reference/Properties-List.html)
-### Auto start Alluxio master and workers
+### Auto start Alluxio masters and workers
-After installed Alluxio master and workers, use this [script](../../scripts/alluxio/alluxio-systemd.sh) to create systemd services and start master and workers.
+After installed Alluxio masters and workers, use this [script](../../scripts/alluxio/alluxio-systemd.sh) to create systemd services and start masters and workers.
+#### Prerequisites
+- Format Alluxio on masters:
+    ```bash
+    $ ./bin/alluxio format
+    ```
+    Or you have executed `alluxio-start.sh master` which internally invoke `alluxio format`
+- Close all the Alluxio masters and workers
+#### Create systemd services
 Commands are:
 ```bash
 # create systemd service for master and start master on master node